 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by Boyne Falls Public School are described in Note 1 to the financial statements.
-The District implemented GASB No. 63 and GASB No. 65 as explained in Note 9 during the year ended June 30, 2013.
+No new accounting pronouncements were implemented during the year ended June 30, 2014.
 We noted no transactions entered into by the governmental unit during the year for which there is a lack of authoritative guidance or consensus.
 There are no significant transactions that have been recognized in the financial statements in a different period than when the transaction occurred.

 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimate affecting the financial statements was :
+The most sensitive estimate affecting the financial statements was: